GoogleCloudPlatform/firebase-extensions/firestore-multimodal-genai/README.md

 * Firestore Collection Path: Used to store conversation history represented as documents.
 This extension will listen to the specified collection(s) for new message documents.

 * Prompt: This is the text that you want the Gemini API to generate a response for.
 It can be free-form text or it can use handlebars variables to substitute values from the Firestore document.
 For example if you set this parameter as "What is the capital of {{ country }}?"

-* Variable fields: A comma separated list of fields to substitute as variables in the prompt.

 * Image field (Gemini Pro Vision): A document field containing a cloud storage URL of an image, or a base64 string of an image.
 Note that this field is only supported by Gemini, and only with the Gemini Pro Vision model.